philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 Well, no. Unfortunately stopping event propagation is not just something recommended by bad Stack Overflow answers; it's also found in some of the most popular libraries in use today.

-To prove this, let me show you how easy it is to create a `stopPropagation` related bug by using [Bootstrap](http://getbootstrap.com/) in a [Rails](http://rubyonrails.org/) app.
+To prove this, let me show you how easy it is to create a bug by using Bootstrap and Rails out of the box.

 Rails ships with a JavaScript library called [jquery-ujs](https://github.com/rails/jquery-ujs) that allows developers to declaratively add remote ajax calls to links via the `data-remote` attribtue.

-In the following example, if you open the dropdown and click on the "Remote Link" nothing happens.
-If you click anywhere else on the page (including the regular link), the dropdown closes as you'd expect.
+In the following example, if you open the dropdown and click anywhere else in the frame, the dropdown closes itself.
+However, if you open the dropdown and click on the "Remote Link", it doesn't work.

 <div class="CodepenContainer">
   <div class="codepen" data-height="250" data-slug-hash="KzHjc" data-default-tab="result"></div>
 </div>

 This bug happens because the Bootstrap code responsible for closing the dropdown menu is listening for click events on the document.
-But since jquery-ujs stops event propagation in its `date-remote` link handlers, the Bootstap dropdown closing code never runs for those clicks.
+But since jquery-ujs stops event propagation in its `date-remote` link handlers, those clicks never cause the Bootstrap code to run, so the dropdown stays open.

-The worst part about this bug is that there's absolutely nothing Bootstrap can do to prevent it from happening.
+The worst part about this bug is that there's absolutely nothing the Bootstrap authors can do to prevent stuff like this from happening.
 If you're writing code that deals with the DOM, you're always at the mercy of whatever other code is running on the page.
 Such is the nature of global variables.

-I'm not trying to pick on jquery-ujs, I just happen to know this problem exists because I [encountered it myself](https://github.com/rails/jquery-ujs/issues/327) and had to work around it.
+As a quick disclaimer, I'm not trying to single out jquery-ujs, I just happen to know this problem exists because I [encountered it myself](https://github.com/rails/jquery-ujs/issues/327) and had to work around it.
 In truth, tons of other libraries, including Bootstrap, stop event propagation.
-It's a big problem.
+It's a big deal all over the web.

 ## Why Do People Stop Event Propagation?

-I already showed that there's a lot of bad advice on the Internet recommending the use of `stopPropagation`, but this isn't the only reason developers do this.
+I already showed that there's some bad advice on the Internet promoting the use of `stopPropagation`, but that isn't the only reason people do it.

-I'd wager a bet that a very large percentage of the time, developer stop event propagation without even realizing it.
+I'd bet that a very large percentage of the time, developer stop event propagation without even realizing it.

 ### Return false